-Preferred Unit Activity
+Preferred Stock Activity

-During 2006, the holders of 230,486 Series I Preferred units exercised their rights to exchange the preferred units for shares of Simon Property's Series I Preferred Stock, and 11,377 Series I Preferred units were redeemed for cash.
-In addition, 42 unitholders converted 1,149,077 units of the 7% Cumulative Convertible Preferred Units into 869,574 units of the Operating Partnership.
-On October 4, 2006, we redeemed all 8,000,000 units of the 83/4% Series F Cumulative Redeemable Preferred Units held by Simon Property.
-The funds to effect this redemption were obtained from the issuance of a new series of preferred unit (Series K) to Simon Property, which was repurchased prior to year end.
-As a result of the redemption transaction, we recorded a \$7.0 million charge to net income.
+During 2006, six unitholders exchanged 230,486 units of the 6% Convertible Perpetual Preferred Units for an equal number of shares of Series I Preferred Stock, and we redeemed 11,377 units of Series I Preferred Units for cash.
+We issued a total of 222,933 shares of common stock to holders of Series I Preferred Stock who exercised their conversion rights.
+We had 42 unitholders convert 1,149,077 units of the 7% Cumulative Convertible Preferred Units into 869,574 units of the Operating Partnership.
+On October 4, 2006, we redeemed all 8,000,000 shares of the 83/4% Series F Cumulative Redeemable Preferred Stock, through the use of proceeds derived from the issuance of a new series of preferred stock (Series K) issued in a private transaction which was also repurchased prior to year end.
+As a result of this transaction we recorded a \$7.0 million charge to net income.